SebastianJ/harmony-p2p-redesign/README.md

 It centers around a set of actors that are responsible for certain responsibilities in the p2p lifecycle:

-- **Messenger** - the main interaction and initialization point for p2p communication
+- **Network** - the main interaction and initialization point for p2p communication
 - **Orchestrator** - configures pubsub, protocol wiring etc
 - **Subscriber** - subscribes to topics to receive p2p messages
 - **Consumer** - consumes messages from a given topic